ipratham7/Competishun-DA-Assignment/README.md

 b.
 Team Performance Evaluation:

 	Metric: Conversion rates of individual sales managers.
 	Question: Which sales managers perform the best in converting leads?
-How can we support underperforming managers?
 c.
 Manager Target Areas:

 	Metric: Conversion rates by parent occupation and lead source.
 	Question: Which parent occupation and lead source yield the highest conversions?
 How can managers focus their efforts?

-# Datasets :
+# WorkFlow:
-  	 1. Lead Basic Details : Contains details of the leads.
-	 2. Lead Demo Watched  Details : Contains the details of the demo session watched by the leads.
-	 3. Lead Intreaction Details : Contains the details of call interactions of junior sales managers with the leads.
-	 4. Lead Reasons For Not Interest : Contains the details of the reasons given by the leads for their lack of interest.
-	 5. Sales Manager Assigned Lead Details : Contains the details of the senior and junior sales managers and their assigned leads.
+Data Analysis Workflow: Clean dataset --> Remove outliers --> Import into Power BI --> create separate dashboards for in-depth analysis of each dataset

  # All About Leads: